webignition/bas-spec/docs/steps.rst

 A step modifies the browser state and verifies the state using:

-- a sequence of :doc:`actions </actions>` to be performed to get the browser into a desired state
+- an optional sequence of :doc:`actions </actions>` to be performed to get the browser into a desired state
 - a set of :doc:`assertions </assertions>` to verify the browser state

 ------